john-dobbs/john-dobbs.github.io/essays/javascript-var-vs-let.md

 ```
 Again, an edge case, does it matter if the variable <i>i</i> is still defined after the loop?

-## Reduce Memory Usage
+## Memory Usage
-The use of block level variables could reduce memory usage, I like the sound of that, but let’s look at a possible application of this:
+The use of block level variables could reduce memory usage.
+I like the sound of that, but let’s look at a possible application of this ([JSFiddle]()):
 ```
 function myFunction() {
   let sum = 0;